LTurret/MapleStory-TMS-v120-Server/README.md

 ### Compile

-To build the server, there are several way you can make it.
+There are IDE and editor approach for build the server.

 #### IntelliJ